Impression And Mouth Preparation

 Diagnosis And Treatment Planning Bony Undercuts In The Maxilla And Mandible

-• Frenal attachment: Effect path of insertion
+• Frenal Attachment: Effect path of insertion

 Diagnosis And Treatment Planning Class I Frenal Attachment